 While it may not seem likely, it is still necessary to consider how your enterprise remains operational in the face of catastrophic failure.
 A “what if” scenario would be this: What happens if the AWS west regions in California disappears one day to the next due a massive earth quake?
 Does your database remain operational?
 What is your time to be back online?
 Automatic failover for near-immediate disaster recovery scenarios isn’t easy, but definitely possible and necessary.

 We’ve thought through and designed for all these critical aspects of providing a robust ONgDB enterprise-ready cloud offering.
-The GraphGrid Connected Data Platform provides all additional security, multi-region availability, failover for disaster recovery and zero downtime upgrades along with other data platform features to provide a turn-key ONgDB enterprise-ready cloud offering.
+The GraphGrid Cloud provides all additional security, multi-region availability, failover for disaster recovery and zero downtime upgrades.
+When paired with GraphGrid Connected Data Platform the full suite provides a turn-key platform for knowledge graph management and AI-augmentation in a secure cloud offering.